capitalone/architecture-viewer/README.md

 # Install dependencies
 npm install

-# This will run a dev server on http://localhost:8080
+# Start a dev server on http://0.0.0.0:8080/
 npm run dev

-# This will run all the tests located in __tests__/
+# Run all the tests located in `tests/`
 npm run test

-# This will build the app and place the built files in build/
+# Build the app and place the built files in `build/`
 npm run build

-# This will deploy the contents of build/ to the gh-pages branch
+# Deploy the contents of `build/` to the `gh-pages` branch (assumes you have git commit permission)
 npm run deploy
 ```

 The `build` directory is a static website so it can be deployed to any static hosting platform.